YuanchenBei/CorGCN/README.md

 tqdm
 ```

-Below is the method for installing older versions of PyG, DGL, and Torch with other dependencies using wheel files (you can skip this step if it's not needed for your environment).
+Below is the method for installing older versions of PyG, DGL, and Torch with other dependencies under CUDA 11.3 using wheel files (you can skip this step if it's not needed for your environment).
 ```
 # torch
 conda install pytorch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 cudatoolkit=11.3 -c pytorch